Choose from 300+ tracks and trails across Aotearoa New Zealand.

 The New Zealand Walking Access Commission administers contestable grants to support projects aimed at enhancing access to New Zealand's great outdoors.
 These grants are known as Enhanced Access Grants.

 The first funding round of Enhanced Access Grants were held in 2010 and since then 91 projects have been awarded funding.

-Applications for consideration in the first round of 2019/2020 grants must be received by 30 September 2019.
-Applicants will be notified of the outcome of their application by 30 November 2019.
+Applications for consideration in the second round of 2019/2020 grants must be received by 30 March 2020.
+Applicants from the first round will be notified of the outcome of their application by 30 November 2019.

 The main priority for funding is:

 - obtaining certain and enduring access; for example, the cost of negotiation to secure access agreements, legal or survey costs of obtaining access, the cost of obtaining Resource Management Act consents.